Silver-studded blue

 The silver-studded blue (Plebejus argus) is a butterfly in the family Lycaenidae.
-It has bright blue wings rimmed in black with white edges and silver spots on its hindwings, lending it the name of the silver-studded blue.
-P. argus can be found across Europe and east across the Palearctic, but is most often studied in the United Kingdom in which the species has experienced a severe decline in population due to habitat loss and fragmentation.
+It has bright blue wings rimmed in black with white edges and silver spots on its hindwings, lending it its name.
+P. argus can be found across Europe and east across the Palearctic, but it is most often studied in the United Kingdom where the species has experienced a severe decline in population due to habitat loss and fragmentation.

 P. argus engages in mutualism with ants that contribute to the butterflies' reproductive fitness by providing protection from predation and parasitism from the point of egg laying to their emergence as adults.
-P. argus adults emerge in the end of June and beginning of July and engage in flight into the beginning of August.
+P. argus adults emerge at the end of June and beginning of July and engage in flight until the beginning of August.

-The butterfly is adaptable to different habitats and is found in heathland, mossland, and limestone grassland.
+The butterfly is adaptable to different habitats and is found in heathland, mossland, and calcareous grassland.
 Tending towards a sedentary lifestyle and typically flying less than 20 m a day, P. argus maintains a small radius home range.
 Their habitats lend themselves well to both foraging and egg laying as the host plants are ubiquitous in all three environments they occupy.